-- I am satisfied the aquaculture activities proposed within the new area of coastal permit U140825 will not have an undue adverse effect on commercial fishing because: - not all commercial fishing methods used in the area would be excluded;
+- I am satisfied the aquaculture activities proposed within the new area of coastal permit U141009 will not have an undue adverse effect on commercial fishing because: - not all commercial fishing methods used in the area would be excluded;

-21 The "exclusion zone" used for the methods assessed was the new coastal permit area for all permitted methods except trawling, which had an additional 250 m exclusion zone applied.
+20 The "exclusion zone" used for the methods assessed was the new coastal permit area for all permitted methods except trawling, which had an additional 250 m exclusion zone applied.

-- there are alternate fishing grounds in Port Ligar, SA017, and the relevant QMAs or FMA7; - occupation of the new coastal permit area will result in a minimal, if any, increase in the cost of commercial fishing; - effects on commercial fishing catch will only be small; and - the cumulative effects from authorised aquaculture activities in FMA7 are not undue for the fish stocks likely caught at the new coastal permit area, and occupation of the new coastal permit area will only negligibly add to the cumulative effects.
+- there are alternate fishing grounds in Crail Bay, SA017, and the relevant QMAs or FMA7; - occupation of the new coastal permit area will result in a minimal, if any, increase in the cost of commercial fishing; - effects on commercial fishing catch will only be small; and - the additional adverse effect on commercial fishing for any fish stock is only small and will not cause the cumulative effect on commercial fishing for any fish stock to become undue.